terraform-google-modules/terraform-google-org-policy/modules/restrict_vm_external_ips/README.md

-# Domain Restricted Sharing Module
+# Allowed External IPs for VM instances Module

 This Terraform module allows to set an `Allowed External IPs for VM instances` [Organization Policy](https://cloud.google.com/resource-manager/docs/organization-policy/org-policy-constraints).
 The policy may be applied on organization, folder or project level.